 Many Turkish dynasties used Persian as the language of the palace and as a language of literature.
 This fusion created a unique culture called Turco-Persian.

 However, Persian language influence among the regular Turkish people remained limited.
-Most of the time, the language of the empire was not the same language as the native Turkish population.
+Most of the time, the language of the empire was not the same spoken by the native Turkish population.

 The reform taken by the Turkish Republic around 1920-1930 and acceptance of the Latin alphabet helped the Turkish Language return to its original form and become closer to Turkic languages.

-In the Middle Ages, Turkic Empires created and led by rulers of Turkic heredity, have embraced governing traditions that are Persian and Iranian.
+In the Middle Ages, Turkic Empires created and led by rulers of Turkic ancestry embraced governing traditions that are Persian and Iranian.